pysathq/pysat/web/content/updates.md

 <!-- # Changelog and more -->

+## 14.03.2025 (*1.8.dev15*)

+-   Fixed an issue related to clausifying formulas with true/false constants.

 ## 07.01.2025 (*1.8.dev14*)

 -   Fixed an issue in (fresh) empty formula copying (thanks to